 New Albany in Union County, Mississippi — The American South (East South Central)

 Location.
-34° 29.178′ N, 89° 0.112′ W. Marker is in New Albany, Mississippi, in Union County.
-Marker is at the intersection of East Bankhead Street (U.S. 178) and Watson Avenue, on the Touch for map.
-Marker is at or near this postal address: 521 East Bankhead Street, New Albany MS 38652, United States of America.
-Touch for directions.
+34° 29.704′ N, 89° 0.329′ W. Marker is in New Albany, Mississippi, in Union County.
+Marker is at the intersection of Cleveland Street and Washington Street, on the right when traveling east on Cleveland Street.
+Located next to the Union County Heritage Museum.
+Touch for map.
+Marker is Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
 William Faulkner (about 400 feet away, measured in a direct line); Union County, Mississippi (approx. 0.2 miles away); New Albany, Mississippi (approx. 0.3 miles away); Elder Roma Wilson & Rev. Leon Pinson (approx. 0.6 miles away); Glenfield Baptist Church (approx. 2.3 miles away); Stratford Company (approx. 2.6 miles away); Ishtehotopah (approx. 3.1 miles away); Myrtle (approx. 7.7 miles away).
 Touch for a list and map of all markers in New Albany.

 Credits.
 This page was last revised on August 30, 2017.
 It was originally submitted on August 12, 2016, by Mark Hilton of Montgomery, Alabama.
 This page has been viewed 187 times since then and 14 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on August 12, 2016, by Mark Hilton of Montgomery, Alabama.